Statistical Tests

 • The results of the test

-A two-sample test to determine if two populations are similarly distributed.
+A two-sample test to determine if a variable is similarly distributed between two populations.

 ../_images/2-sample-ks.png